 Check List for One Sided Contracts, Ibid, at page 4.

 Dr. Hök has been involved in FIDIC projects worldwide.
-He has been a friendly reviewer of the FIDIC Gold Book and he is the legal advisor of the FIDIC TG 11 (Operate Design and Build) also referred to as the FIDIC Bronce Book and the FIDIC TG 9 (Design and Build Subcontract).
-He has operated as a member of DABs for design and build contracts in the offshore windmill industry, harbor projects, wastewater and irrigation projects and he has operated as a member of DABs in road projects in Armenia, BiH and Tanzania.
+He has been a friendly reviewer of the FIDIC Gold Book and the 2017 FIDIC Conditions and he is the legal advisor of the FIDIC TG 11 (Operate Design and Build) also referred to as the FIDIC Bronce Book and FIDIC TG 9 (Design and Build Subcontract).
+He has operated as a member of DABs for design and build contracts in the offshore windmill industry, harbor projects, wastewater and irrigation projects and he has operated as a member of DABs in road projects in Armenia, BiH, Kazakhstan and Tanzania.